 Total Users and New vs Returning Users

-Knowing how many page visitors a website received during a given period helps give a first hand idea of the overall performance.
+Knowing how many page visitors a website received during a given period helps give a first-hand idea of the overall performance.
 Using a graph to show the number of visitors over a time period also helps spot the spikes in traffic.

 New vs Returning metric simply shows how many of the website visitors were new in comparison to the returning.
-A good flow of new visitors help you grow, while a steady amount of returning visitors is a sign that retention rates are healthy.
+A good flow of new visitors helps you grow, while a steady amount of returning visitors is a sign that retention rates are healthy.

 Sessions and Average Session Time